Surgery to Treat Lung Cancer

 For stages 2 to 3 non-small cell lung cancer, surgery is often combined with other treatments.
 You may receive neoadjuvant (before surgery) therapy like chemotherapy or immunotherapy to shrink the tumor first.
 Or you may have adjuvant (after surgery) therapy like chemotherapy, immunotherapy, or radiation to eliminate any remaining cancer cells.

-In limited-stage small cell lung cancer without nodal or distant spread, the standard approach is usually a lobectomy followed by chemotherapy and possibly radiotherapy to continue treating the disease.
+For limited-stage small cell lung cancer with no spread to lymph nodes or distant areas, the standard approach is usually a lobectomy.
+After surgery, patients usually receive chemotherapy.
+In some cases, doctors may recommend radiotherapy continue treating the disease.

 Lung anatomy and function